rillki/tiny-autodiff/README.md

-# tiny-grad
+# Tiny Grad
 A tiny autograd library.
+Implements backpropagation in inplace-mode autodiff.

+## Example usage
+// todo

+## LICENSE
+All code is licensed under the BSL license.